CH4148MX/garand-docs/proposal.md

 #### garand-docs

-Use your favorite PDF viewer to view the `proposal.pdf`
+Use your favorite PDF viewer to view the  generated`proposal.pdf`.

 ### Using